SciTools/iris/docs/iris/src/further_topics/metadata.rst

 take the next step, and explore how to combine metadata together using the ``combine`` metadata class method.

-For example, consider the following :class:`~iris.common.CubeMetadata`,
+For example, consider the following :class:`~iris.common.metadata.CubeMetadata`,

 .. doctest:: metadata-combine